RazaHanif/micmac/project4/notes.md

         like
         follow

+    Need to add EditBtn & Like functionality on homepage

+    then create profile page - disaplay all posts by that person make each username on a post a link to thier profile page

+    current user page shouldnt have follow btn

+    follwing page should be copy paste homepage but only posts from users that current user follows (obv)

+    scrap the seperate pages, make it a one page app

 ## Server Side: API ROUTES
 ### POST /new - new_post():
         Used to create a new post by current user